 The study team will use your name and contact details to contact you about the research study; to make sure that relevant information about the study is recorded; for your health care health during the study; and to oversee the quality of the study.
 At the completion of the study, unless you consent otherwise (e.g. if you request to be informed of other studies), your personal details will not be used to contact you other than in exceptional circumstances.
-If you consent to take part in another study carried out by the local study site, personal information and medical information, including blood test results, may be accessed to avoid unnecessary repetition.
+If you consent to take part in another study carried out by the University

+Hospital Southampton NHS Foundation Trust, personal information and medical information, including blood test results, may be accessed to avoid unnecessary repetition.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights as required.
-We will write to your GP to let them know when you enrol and when you complete the study, so they can update your medical records accordingly.
+Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights